-The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy and safe are included as part of our personal and social education programme.
-The content of lessons are determined by the needs of the cohort we are teaching and there will always be an emphasis on enabling pupils to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
+The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy and safe are included as part of our personal and social education (PSE) programme.
+Through PSE, there will always be an emphasis on enabling pupils to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
 We follow the Curriculum for Excellence Health & Wellbeing guidelines to ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner.
-Pupil voice, through regular online self-reporting opportunities using the SHANNARI headings, familiar to pupils are monitored by Pupil Support Staff and targeting of these issues will take place with one-to-one check-ins and reviews.
+By the end of S4, all pupils should achieve SCQF Level 5 Mental Health and Wellbeing which focuses on mental health, triggers and strategies to support this.
+Pupil voice within our Pupil Parliament, our HWB Champs Committee, and through regular online self-reporting opportunities using the SHANNARI headings, are monitored by Pupil Support Staff and targeting of these issues will take place with one-to-one check-ins and reviews.
 The online reports will also assist in reviewing the PSE programme where key themes will be based on those areas identified as requiring support and this takes place with an annual review.